Cledwyn Hughes, Baron Cledwyn of Penrhos: Later Commons career

 The 1970 General Election in Anglesey was a difficult one for Hughes, who was heavily criticized by Plaid Cymru supporters.
 At the count there were unpleasant scenes.

 Following Labour's defeat, Hughes was not elected to the Shadow Cabinet but kept the Agriculture portfolio.
 However, in 1972 he was dismissed by Wilson for voting in favour of entry into the Common Market.
 He remained a strong pro-European and was a vice-president of the umbrella group Britain in Europe during the 1975 referendum.

 On return to office in 1974, Hughes was disappointed not to be offered a ministerial post.
 However he successfully challenged Ian Mikardo for the chairmanship of the Parliamentary Labour Party, and held the post throughout the parliament.
 His ability to nudge people into loyalty were in great demand in view of the Government's small majority.

 In 1976, Wilson resigned suddenly and Hughes was tasked as chairman of the PLP with organizing the election of a successor.
 Hughes was close politically not only to Roy Jenkins but also to James Callaghan who he had first met in 1949 at the home of Glenys Kinnock's parents in Holyhead.
-Upon his election, James Callaghan recommended the appointment of Hughes as a Companion of Honour.
+Upon his election, James Callaghan recommended the appointment of Hughes as a Member of the Order of the Companions of Honour.

 In March 1977, Hughes was actively involved in the negotiations that led to the Lib-Lab pact.
 In the autumn of the following year, when the Callaghan government did not have a majority in the Commons, Hughes persuaded the three Plaid Cymru members to support the government in return for a commitment to legislate for compensation to workers suffering from silicosis as a result of working in the slate quarrying industry.

 In late 1978 he was once again despatched as an envoy to Rhodesia, seeking to accelerate the handover of power to the majority population, but as in 1965, he made little headway in persuading Ian Smith to co-operate.
 Hughes also failed to persuade Joshua Nkomo to give up the armed struggle.

 In 1979 was hugely disappointed by the decisive referendum vote against devolution for Wales held on 1 March 1979.
 He did eventually participate in the 1997 campaign that led to a narrow vote in favour.

 Weeks later, he stood down from his Anglesey seat and was succeeded as Labour candidate by his close ally, Elystan Morgan.
 However, the seat was surprisingly lost to the Conservative candidate Keith Best with a substantial swing.
 The result underlined the extent to which Hughes had built up a personal vote during his 29 years as MP for the constituency.
 Labour did not recapture the seat until 2001.